 We received a radio message that our sister ship, USS Westchester County, LST-1167, had been mined while serving with the Mobile Riverine Force near My Tho.
 We were ordered to relieve her so our Bold Dragon support ended on November 7th.

 In 1967 I served with ACB-1 at the Naval Amphibious Base, Coronado; home of SEAL Team One.
 I had the priviledge of being assigned temporary barracks cleaning duty with the base, and worked with three guys who were waiting for the next BUD/S class (Basic Underwater Demolition/SEAL) to start.
-I became friends with one of them, Abe, who made a brief attempt at recruiting me into BUD/S. He gave up when he found out I was partially color blind to red and green.
-It seems as though they don't want people hooking up wires to explosives in subdued light when they all look the same color.
-All three survived BUD/S with two becoming SEALs and the other going into UDT.
+I became friends with one of them, Abe, who made a brief attempt at recruiting me into BUD/S. He gave up when I told him I had defective color vision.
+It seems they don't want people hooking up wires to explosives in subdued light when they all look the same color, brown.
+All three made it through BUD/S with two becoming SEALs and the third going into UDT.

 *Washtenaw's Cobra incident may very well have been the reason a training program was undertaken by the Army to teach Cobra jockey's how to land on an LST.
 Visit Ira Will McComic's site, and read his story titled "LST's" for an outstanding dissertation on this training.
 Regretfully, Ira McComic's site is no longer available, and he passed away in early 2021.
 As an avid author, he has multiple books, one being "A Cobra Pilot in Vietnam" , which more than likely contains the very funny LST landing training story!
 RIP Will McComic.